 ‘The problem in the UK has always been investment, and that falls on producers.
 The good ones go to America.
 We lack film-thinking, creative producers based in the UK.’

 Michael told the story of the making of Mark of the Devil, which had some audience members crying out with laughter.
-The original script included some ghastly character names amidst an unnecessary proliferation of S&M torture scenes and unintentional plot metamorphosis.
+The original script included some ghastly character names amid an unnecessary proliferation of S&M torture scenes and unintentional plot metamorphosis.
 On top of which, the filming in Germany with translators gone AWOL meant that it was a real Tower of Babel production.

 Perhaps surprisingly, Michael describes himself as a very anti-violent man.
 His aim in making Mark of the Devil was to ‘make people feel sick… to show the crassness and unpleasantness… One tends for a comfortable life to put these things aside… This film shows the cruelty of what man is doing to man’.
 He told us about screenings of the film in America, which were accompanied by nurses waiting to attend to fainters, and vacated auditoriums smelling of vomit.